initishsharmaa/fsriskdocs/docs/modules/home-page.md

 - This navigation bar can be customized to include all relevant pages as required by the client.
 - The right side of the page contains a KRI panel with four key risk indicators (KRIs) that are essential for gaining a comprehensive understanding of the firm from a compliance perspective.
 - The KRIs and their associated filters are fully customizable to meet the specific needs of the client.
+- The header of the dashboard includes two adjustable filters  of years and responsible officers that can be customized based on client preferences and priorities.
+Additionally, it features:
+	- A clear filters button to reset selections.
+	- A back button for seamless navigation within the dashboard.

 ## Anaysis Page
 The Analysis Page delivers a comprehensive view of the firm's compliance landscape, featuring key indicators such as